thanita47/text2sql-qlora-finetuning/README.md

 | BLEU-4 | 62.27% | 95.54% |
 | Eval loss | 0.8838 | 0.0621 |

-Also worth noting: in Round 1, eval_loss (0.88) was much higher than train_loss (0.14) — a pretty clear generalization gap.
-In Round 2 eval_loss actually came in slightly *below* train_loss, which suggests the model wasn't just memorizing but genuinely learned to use the schema.
+A side note on loss: in Round 1, eval_loss (0.88) was much higher than train_loss (0.14) — a sign the model wasn't generalizing well.
+In Round 2, eval_loss (0.062) was actually a bit lower than train_loss (0.072), which is a better sign.

-**One honest caveat:** this isn't a clean ablation. v1 and v2 differ in more than just "schema present or not" — they're different datasets with different query difficulty (sql-create-context is mostly single-table, Spider has a lot of cross-table joins) and different validation sets.
-So the jump from 11.7% to 72.8% is best read as *evidence supporting* the schema-hallucination explanation, not a fully isolated measurement of that one variable.
-A tighter version of this experiment would add schema strings directly into the Spider instructions and re-evaluate on the same Spider validation set — noted below as future work.
+**Caveat:** this isn't a clean controlled comparison. v1 and v2 use different datasets, not just "schema vs. no schema" — sql-create-context is mostly single-table and generally easier than Spider, and the two use different validation sets.
+So the 11.7% → 72.8% jump supports the schema explanation, but it isn't an isolated measurement of that one variable.
+A more controlled version of this would add schema text into the original Spider instructions and re-evaluate on the same Spider validation set — noted below as something to try next.

 ## Error analysis (v2)

-Of the ~27% that still failed exact-match in v2, most of what I checked were harmless formatting differences — SQL keyword casing, or WHERE conditions written in a different but equivalent order — rather than actual logical errors.
-This is a known weakness of exact-match as a metric.
-Execution accuracy (actually running the query and comparing results) would be a better measure and is listed below as something to add.
+Of the ~27% that still failed exact-match, most of what I checked were formatting differences rather than actual mistakes — different SQL keyword casing, or WHERE conditions in a different but equivalent order.
+This is a known limitation of exact-match as a metric.
+Execution accuracy (running the query and comparing output) would give a more accurate picture — listed below as something to add.

 ## Limitations / what I'd do next

-- Haven't measured execution accuracy yet, only exact string match — some of the "failures" are probably correct queries written differently
+- Only measured exact string match, not execution accuracy — some "failures" are probably correct queries written differently
-- Only tested single-GPU training; understand the ideas behind distributed/multi-GPU training (data parallel, DeepSpeed) but haven't had a chance to run it
+- Only trained on a single GPU; know the ideas behind distributed/multi-GPU training (data parallel, DeepSpeed) but haven't tried it
-- Only tried one LoRA rank (16) — didn't get to compare against rank 8 or 32
+- Only tried LoRA rank 16, didn't compare against other ranks (8, 32)
-- The schema-fix comparison above isn't a controlled ablation (see caveat) — doing it properly on the same dataset/val-set is the next thing I'd want to try
+- The schema-fix comparison isn't a controlled ablation (see caveat above) — doing that properly is the next thing worth trying
-- sql-create-context is mostly single-table; haven't tested how well this holds up on more complex multi-table schemas
+- sql-create-context is mostly single-table; haven't checked how this holds up on more complex, multi-table schemas

 ## Running it